Rethideth/bak-wireguard/README.md

-# Unnamed WireGuard web interface
+# A WireGuard web interface

 ## Description
 A web interface for VPN server using WireGuard.